 Running on an iSCSI-based ProLiant server with 1.5TB of usable RAID 5 capacity, the VLS1002i emulates up to 12 LTO-2 tape drives and 180 cartridges, and comes with a single-server version of HP's StorageWorks Data Protector Express.

 HP is offering other new SMB-focused data protection products as well.
 For $11,300, you can get a new 4U MSL4048 compact tape library with up to four LTO-2 half-height drives or two LTO-3 full-height models, and up to 48 cartridges for up to 19.2TB of native capacity.
 It also comes with a bar-code reader and four removable magazines for bulk loading tapes.
-HP is also selling new Ultrium media kits with 14 regular cartridges,
+HP is also selling new Ultrium media kits with 14 regular cartridges, a cleaning cartridge and labels.

 All told, a company can buy a complete data protection solution, including a VTL appliance, tape library and media, for less than $25,000, says Dianne McAdam, director of enterprise information assurance at The Clipper Group Inc., a technology acquisition consultancy in Wellesley, MA.
 "It's amazingly inexpensive, and that's very disruptive."